A trip of a lifetime to Kenya!

-At the school function we bump into Wesley Korir, a Boston Marathon winner.
+At this school function we bump into Wesley Korir, a Boston Marathon winner.

 (WEDNESDAY) The next day you will see the site of our next ‘big’ project; it will be Sub Saharan Africa’s 1st Children’s Cancer Hospital (private or public).
 As you view the site you will be greeted by (yet) another Shoe4Africa Ambassador, the marathon world record holder Mary Keitany.
 After refreshments we are driving with Mary to her rural home deep inside the heart of Kenya in a place called Torokwonin.
 It was here she was born on top of a hill in the ‘middle of nowhere’ and we’ll spend the day with her and the kids of the newly opened Shoe4Africa Mary Keitany School, playing volleyball, doing the high jump the African way, and running relay races before interacting with the kids inside the classroom.
 You will be asked to take part.

 The kids are so happy you came and hang onto your every word.
 As you leave in the afternoon it is like parting from a great friend.
 Our friends brought second hand books to donate and the kids love them.
 Mary hands out lots of training gear – the kids get shoes from their hero.

-Mary introduces you to the class of kids who have been waiting all morning for you to arrive and have songs and poems to share.
+Mary & Charles introduces you to the class of kids who have been waiting all morning for you to arrive and have songs and poems to share.

 (THURSDAY) The next morning a famous marathoner, who was the runner-up at the NYC marathon, is joining you for the renowned Iten fartlek run – yes, you are going to join the Kenyan runners for a few miles and there are a few hundred, but don’t worry, we have a pace car, water, and cameras to follow you.
 Our runners passed former world record holder Florence Kiplagat!

-We will visit the famous HATC camp (unless you chose to lodge here), you’ll take tea, meet more famous runners, and see where Mo Farah used to come for several years to train in room 25; the place where he developed into being the greatest ever long distance track runner.
+We will visit the famous HATC camp (unless you chose to lodge here), you’ll take tea, meet more famous runners, and see where Mo Farah used to come for several years to train in room 25; the site where he developed into being the greatest ever long distance track runner.
 Fancy a swim in the pool?
 Or you can attend the renowned ‘core classes’ with the elite runners to see how you match up.